 - During these uncertain times, we want to remind you that all of our helplines will be remaining open.
 We have ensured systems are in place in order for our services to continue running to best support you.
 These helplines will be open for our standard fostering-related concerns and queries, as well as those which have come about due to the coronavirus outbreak.

-- Our counseling, medical, legal and educational lines are also still running.
+- Our counselling, medical, legal and educational lines are also still running.
 During these times of high stress, we especially want to look out for and support our members!

 - We all need a little extra support at times.
-That’s why we offer around-the-clock confidential counseling helpline that is delivered by a team of clinically trained and qualified experts.
+That’s why we offer around-the-clock confidential counselling helpline that is delivered by a team of clinically trained and qualified experts.

 - We are currently looking to provide our members with a page of useful resources during